nisalVD/nextjs-test/README.md

 - Pagination only works one way, couldn't get the pagination to work the other way :/
 - prettier plugin to get nicer support for tailwind classes
 - more component library like Button component
+- alot of styling cleanup and a header for easier navigation